 Moyles told BBC Wales it had been an amazing experience.

 He said: "The hill is steeper than it looks but it's fine.
 It's just a massive honour."

 He also drew a cheer from the crowd when he turned and joked: "It's much better here than Cardiff isn't it?"

 Asked whether it was the furthest he had run for a while, he laughed and replied: "No, you cheeky sod!"

 Moyles said he had been following the torch's route with interest.

 "We've been watching torch cam which is the greatest thing in the world," he said.

 "It's great to see everybody coming out at ridiculous times of the day."

 Moyles explained that some of his radio team received something of a shock when he disappeared from the studio.

-"I had not even told them I was doing it, I sneaked out," he said.'Sneaked out'
+"I had not even told them I was doing it, I sneaked out," he said.